 Are not easily represented by pictures, for example, ‘the’ and ‘or’.

-The ABC Reading Eggs program recognises the great importance of sight words and their relation to readers becoming more fluent and efficient readers.
-ABC Reading Eggs helps kids recognise and instantly recall a core list of high-frequency sight words.
+The Reading Eggs program recognizes the great importance of sight words and their relation to readers becoming more fluent and efficient readers.
+Reading Eggs helps kids recognize and instantly recall a core list of high-frequency sight words.
 This builds fluency in young readers and enables readers to read for meaning in a text.